MatWasTaken/clamav-rest/README.md

 ## **Usage** :

-This API contains 2 functions: A scan that... scans the file you send and a quarantine that uploads the file in a quarantine folder.
+This API contains 2 functions: A scan that...(drumrolls) scans the file you send and a quarantine that uploads the file in a quarantine folder.

 ### Scan

-To scan a file with this API, here is an example of a cURL call:
+To scan a file with this API, here is an example of a cURL POST request:

 `$ curl -i -X POST -F FILES=@./eicar3.com 172.16.1.100:9000/scan`

 The API returns :
 - An http code : 406 if the file is infected, or else 200*.
-- In  JSON the value FOUND is affected to the key "Status" if infected, or OK if not.
+- In JSON, the value "FOUND" is affected to the key "Status" if infected, or "OK" if not.
-- In JSON in the key "Description", the virus description if the file is infected.
+- In JSON, in the key "Description", the virus description if the file is infected.

 **Infected** :